The first of our 4-part watchalong of the fantasy epic Yona of the Dawn with Caitlin, Peter, and special guest Gabriella!

 PETER: It is the OTP.

 PETER: I’m not sure how I felt quite about that.
-I did like her interfering just by literally running up and tackling the guy so he fell into the ravine, I thought that was a cool way of just surprise attacking them.
-I’m hoping that, I don’t—just staring people down seems like kind of a weird thing, but I definitely know she shoots people later, so I’m down for that, I ran that.
+I did like her interfering just by literally running up and tackling the guy so he fell into the ravine.
+I thought that was a cool way of surprise-attacking them.
+I’m hoping that, I don’t—just staring people down seems like kind of a weird thing, but I definitely know she shoots people later, so I’m down for that.
+I ran that.

 GABRIELLA: I’ve gotta say this is the best Fire Emblem anime I’ve ever seen.
 I wanna play the game, but I like the anime.
 Oh, was it tactical or do you just press a button to give the boys gifts?